Overview

 Store

 Store is the main object to control data and elements of canvas.
-It provide API for adding/updating/removing canvas objects, undo/redo, selection changes, zooming.
+It provides API for adding/updating/removing canvas objects, undo/redo, selection changes, zooming.

 import { createStore } from 'polotno/model/store';